 Start treating your customers like you respect them

 We all have different levels of “respect” that we offer our customers, but if you’re not keep them in the loop with everything that’s happening in your business and being transparent then you’re fostering a poor business culture that will even extend to the office.
 Being a transparent company comes with many advantages such as improving employee happiness, being able to recruit more skilled workers and creating an atmosphere where your customers have more faith in you.
+As a side note, it is very important that you are able to keep your employees happy.
+Happy employees are more likely to work harder for you.
+There are many things that you can do to keep your employees happy, such as install a leave management system, as this way it will be a lot easier for them to book holiday and you will also have that reassurance knowing that you can trust the system in being able to work out all that needs to be done.
+It’s not just this that can help, but there are loads of other things that you can do to make sure that your team is happy.

 At the end of the day, your product is only a part of your success.
 The other part is dependent on how you interact and treat your customers.
 Even if your product isn’t perfect, your excellent customer experience, service and generally trustworthiness can go a long way if you want to become a successful company.
 Just remember the golden rule; treat others how you’d want to be treated.